 Location

 Where you live will have a major influence on your car insurance rates.
-Florida, for example, has some of the highest rates in the nation, while North Carolina is at the low end.
+Florida, for example, has some of the highest rates in the nation, while Idaho is at the low end.

-Not only do individual states have their own minimum coverage requirements, but also your specific ZIP code comes with its own level of risk.
-If you live in a densely populated area with more road congestion and higher crime rates, you’ll likely pay more for car insurance than if you lived in a more rural, safer town.
+Not only do individual states have their own minimum coverage requirements, but your specific ZIP code also comes with its own level of risk.
+If you live in a densely populated area with more road congestion, you’ll likely pay more for car insurance than if you live in a more rural town with less traffic.

 Credit score

 Insurance companies use credit scores to determine car insurance rates due to research that shows a correlation between a person’s credit score and their likelihood to file car insurance claims.
-Drivers with excellent credit tend to file less claims while those with poor credit tend to file more claims.
+Drivers with excellent credit tend to file fewer claims, while those with poor credit tend to file more claims.

 Gender and marital status